What is the General Data Protection Regulation (GDPR)?

 What if I offer services free of charge (e.g. regularly emailing cat photos to my subscribed customers without requiring them to pay)?
 Does this constitute a contract, and can this be considered as a legal basis for lawful processing of personal data?

 If I have an EU Representative based in the United Kingdom (UK).
 Will that still work (after Brexit)?

 No. Post-Brexit, a representative located in the UK will no longer lawfully be considered a representative in the EU, within the meaning of Article 27 of the GDPR.
-With that being said, it’s important to remember the UK will remain a Member State of the EU until the date of its formal withdrawal on March 29, 2019.
-From May 25, 2018 until March 29, 2019, the GDPR will have full force and effect in the UK.
+With that being said, it’s important to remember the UK will remain a Member State of the EU until the date of its formal withdrawal, whenever that may be ultimately be.

 Do I need to obtain consent again from all my contacts?

 Not necessarily.
 There are other permitted bases for processing personal data under Article 6 of the GDPR, such as the need to process personal data for the performance of a contract, or the legitimate interests of the data controller or another party.
 However, if you will be processing personal data based solely on the consent of the individual, you likely need to re-acquire consent from these “old” contacts.
 For more information on this topic, take a look at the Consent section of our GDPR Readiness Guide.